 - In addition to funding salary costs for Community Jobs Fund roles, funding may be available for an additional non-wage expenditure allowance of up to £1,400 per role.
 This additional funding is designed to cover costs for job specific requirements such as training, essential equipment or staff supervisory time.
-Funding may be available in advance of the employee starting work if it can be demonstrated that they will not be able to perform the role without the spend taking place. - In certain instances if it can be demonstrated that job creation cannot go ahead without funding greater than £1,400, an application for larger amounts can be made to Back to Work.
+Funding may be available in advance of the employee starting work if it can be demonstrated that they will not be able to perform the role without the spend taking place. - If you have employed someone through the Community Jobs Fund before and are applying for non wage expenditure for a new Community Jobs Fund role, repeat applications for items that have been previously funded may not be approved. - In certain instances if it can be demonstrated that job creation cannot go ahead without funding greater than £1,400, an application for larger amounts can be made to Back to Work.
 Decisions on additional funding will then be made on a case by cases basis. - Examples of acceptable and non acceptable spends under this fund are as follows:

+Acceptable Not acceptable Specific training Contributions in kind

+- Equipment purchase

+- Staff supervisory time

+- GST

-Acceptable Not acceptable Specific training Contributions in kind Equipment purchase • GST Staff supervisory time Payments for activities of a political or exclusively religious nature Interest payments or service charge payments for leases Gifts or entertaining • Payments for works or activities which the organisation has a statutory duty to undertake, or that are fully funded by other sources Bad debts to related payments Payments for unfair dismissal or other compensation
+- Payments for activities of a political or exclusively religious nature

+- Interest payments or service charge payments for leases

+- Gifts or entertaining

+- Payments for works or activities which the organisation has a statutory duty to undertake, or that are fully funded by other sources

+- Bad debts to related payments

+- Payments for unfair dismissal or other compensation